 Harvard graduate Jamie Dimon runs America’s largest bank as the CEO of JPMorgan Chase.
 He’s famous — or infamous — for protecting that bank by dumping $12 billion in subprime mortgages in 2006, which helped the bank survive the Great Recession.

 Dimon graduated from Tufts University in 1978 and later enrolled in Harvard Business School.
 He parlayed the MBA he earned there in 1982 into a billion-dollar career.
-He has a net worth of $1.7 billion, according to Forbes.

 - College: Kettering University and Stanford University

 Mary T. Barra — listed by Forbes as one of the world’s most powerful women — became the first woman to lead a major automaker when she was named CEO of General Motors in 2014.
 In 2018, she earned $21.9 million in total compensation at GM.

 She graduated from Kettering University in 1985 — it was called General Motors Institute then — and earned an MBA from the Stanford Graduate School of Business in 1990.

 - College: Stanford University and University of Pennsylvania

 Sundar Pichai interviewed with Google on the day the company launched Gmail in 2004.
 Now he’s the company’s CEO and the CEO of its parent company, Alphabet, after Google’s co-founder Larry Page stepped down in December 2019.

 The metallurgical engineering student did so well at the Indian Institute of Technology Kharagpur that he won a scholarship to Stanford.
 After earning his Master of Science, he earned an MBA from the University of Pennsylvania’s Wharton School.